 It has been a while since my last post because I have not felt terribly inspired to write.
 Part of this has to do with the ongoing journey with food and nutrition that I seem to find myself on.
 I chose the name of my blog (and business), Tune Into Well-being, largely because it has personal meaning and connection to my childhood.
 After having reassessed my views on food over the past year, I am starting to realize that I may have chosen the name of my business as a constant reminder to myself to never stop listening to what my body is saying to me.
-If there is anything I have learned on this journey toward better health it’s that really paying attention to the feedback your body is giving you is what matters most.
+If there is anything I have learned on this journey toward better health, it’s that really paying attention to the feedback your body is giving you is what matters most.
 This process can sometimes be like trying to tune into a radio station that is almost coming in but still a little fuzzy.
 If you turn the dial just the slightest you can almost hear the song perfectly.
 Sorry if that analogy confuses anyone under the age of 25.
 I am not sure how much people actually listen to the radio any more, or have the ability to turn a dial to tune into a station.
 The point is, you may not always be able to completely decipher what your body is telling you.
-It is important that you are trying because sometimes the signal comes thru loud and clear.
+It is important that you are paying attention because sometimes the signal comes thru loud and clear.
 What is even more important is that you are not so attached to what you believe is healthy that you are unwilling to actually recognize what the body is telling you.
 That signal could be coming thru crystal clear and loud as can be but we seem to possess a tremendous capacity to drown things out, especially if they do not fall in line with what we believe to be true.

 I talked about this in my first post.